 Final finishing operations often include:

 Throughout the process, quality controls efficiently monitor and validate part compliance.
-Automated division systems, closed loop feedback systems, and CMMs (coordinate measuring machines) continually inspect parts, integrating technologies that automatically adjust in real-time to compensate for tool wear and to maintain tolerance.
+Automated vision systems, closed loop feedback systems, and CMMs (coordinate measuring machines) continually inspect parts, integrating technologies that automatically adjust in real-time to compensate for tool wear and to maintain tolerance.
 This helps ensure part accuracy and consistency throughout the entire manufacturing process.

 OKAY’s innovative tube closing process produces medical device components with superior reliability and strength, while complying with extremely strict tolerance requirements.
 The highly efficient solution is especially valuable for medical device designs which require high RPM rotation.
 Parts are manufactured with less runout, translating to minimal vibration and reduced risk of failure or compromised performance when used in the surgical procedure.